 Jim Morrison comments: "Well, it's about a hitchhiker who.. essentially it's just a movement from a state of nature gradually to city.
 I don't want to say too much about it now because I don't want to ruin the trip.
 But, it's a pretty good film.
 I had the idea for it, and I play the hitchhiker.
 I won't say that I directed the film, but I'm producing it and overseeing the whole production.
 The film created itself.
 We finished a version of it and I think what's going to happen is instead of ending up wtih a short film like 40 or 50 minutes, we're going to add to it, and make it longer.
 It's really interesting in its present form but we would like to get it seen by people and unless it's feature length, it's not going to be taken very seriously.
 We're going to have to shoot a lot more, and then edit all that."

-A Special Thanks to Paul Ferrara for contributing his time and efforts to this page!
+A Special Thanks to Paul Ferrara and Frank Lisciandro for contributing their time and efforts to this page!

 Paul & Georgia - Bald Mountain